Effort = Effort

 The Principle Behind It All

-When you take this seriously, when you actually map all the effort, across all the teams, across all the dependencies... you can finally make decisions based on reality instead of politics.
+When you take this seriously, when you actually map all the effort, across all the teams, across all the dependencies... you can finally make decisions based on reality instead of assumptions.

 The team that was running blind in year three?
 They started seeing.
-Not because someone gave them a better plan from above, but because the people who understood the work were finally trusted to own it.
+Not because the plan got better, but because the system finally made the real picture visible.

 What This Means For Your Crew

-The question isn't whether your organization has this problem.
-It almost certainly does.
-The question is whether the people who understand the work are the ones making decisions about it, or whether they're still waiting for a quarterly plan from someone who's never opened the codebase.
+The question is whether the people who understand the work are the ones making decisions about it, or whether they're still waiting for a quarterly plan that was built without their input.

 If you want to explore what it would look like to turn your planning upside down, or rather, right side up: get in touch!